Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Formulation

-\textit{Property inference attack.} In this category, the adversary infers from features about the input properties beyond what contains in the output, as in works such as \cite{shokri2017membership, ganju2018property, melis2019exploiting}.
+\textbf{Property inference attack.} In this category, the adversary infers from features about the input properties beyond what contains in the output, as in works such as \cite{shokri2017membership, ganju2018property, melis2019exploiting}.
 That indicates the adversary capability of deducting additional information irrelevant to the task.
 For example, let the task being the classification of a person's age ranges based on its facial image.
-And we would not expect any party to learn anything beyond that.
-However, an adversary intends to infer an unrelated attribute, {\em i.e.,} the gender of the person, from the released features somehow.
-Hence, it secretly collects a set of person images with different genders $\mathbf{X}^{a}$ and their corresponding features $f_{e}(\mathbf{X}^{a}; \theta_e)$.
-The adversary trains a binary classifier $\theta^{*}_{d2}$ to distinguish the attribute of genders $\mathbf{y}^{a}$ that:
+We would not expect any party to learn any unrelated attribute, for example, whether the person wears glasses, from the released features.
+Hence the objective of the decoder is to train a classifier $\theta^{*}_{d2}$ to distinguish sensitive attributes $(x_{i}, y_{i}^{s})$ from features:

-Such a binary classifier is used to infer the hidden gender property from features, by which we define privacy loss as the inference accuracy on the unintended attributes:
+The privacy loss is defined as the inference accuracy on the unintended attributes:

 where $\vert \mathbf{X}^{a}\vert$ is the total number of instances in $\mathbf{X}^{a}$.
 Overall we try to mimic the real-world privacy threats to provide insights on how the neural network architecture design would affect the privacy performance.
-In practice, we cannot control what the adversary obtains in the auxiliary dataset $\mathbf{X}^a$, and thus we assume a worst-case adversary who exploits whatever it has.

-Apart from accuracy and privacy, the running time \textbf{performance} is also one major factor in consideration, as it concerns with user experience, {\em i.e.,} how fast the DNN processes the data (latency), how large space it takes (storage), and how much energy it consumes (energy).
-All these factors are relevant to the amount of computation on the device: a deeper or wider DNN stub takes larger storage space and most often involves more computation leading to longer inference time as well as higher energy consumption.
-For simplicity, we adopt the following {\em performance indicators} to denote the running time performance: